Graffiti

 3

-Sometimes we can see a combination of numbers and letters.
-If you see two numbers after the letters N, S, E or W (north, south, east or west) this represents the territorial directions or guidance of the gang.
-Consider an "S" that follows N, S, E or W usually means "side".
+Occasionally, you'll encounter a combination of numbers and letters.
+When you see two numbers following the letters N, S, E, or W (north, south, east, or west), they indicate the territorial directions or guidance of the gang.
+An "S" following these letters usually signifies "side", pointing to the specific region under their control.

 How To Recognize Gang Graffiti - Step 3